Skip to content

 A bit about me

-I’m an academic-focused programmer and musician (so my 2 categories are AMSE and Music) that goes to Valley Christian because it’s a Christian school.
+I’m an academic-focused programmer and musician (so my 2 categories are AMSE and Music) who goes to Valley Christian because it’s a Christian school.
 I would recommend you read my philosophy on high school at the end of this blog as it should really help with showing you my internal reasons for my decisions.

 What classes should I take?